 - Whether working remotely will become the norm once the COVID-19 pandemic is over remains to be seen.
 For many however, working from home in this context has come with a host of challenges.
 Your colleagues may experience tiredness, discomfort, or experience anxiety or mental issues, related to or worsened by various factors such as being confined, wanting to go back to the office, not having a solution for child care, fearing the consequences of an economic crisis, or the lack of visibility into when and how circumstances will evolve.

 - While you may not have the solution to all such issues, it is important to understand such concerns, be flexible and, to the extent possible, adapt the rules to the circumstances at hand.

-- Demonstrating a heightened sense of safety toward your employees, customers and suppliers also supports your and your business’s credibility with employees and the community.
+- Demonstrating a heightened sense of safety towards your employees, customers and suppliers also supports your and your business’s credibility with employees and the community.

-- Keeping your business going to deliver essential or much-needed services to the community despite having only a portion of your workforce available, also goes to your organization’s credibility with the community.
+- Keeping your business going to deliver essential or much-needed services to the community despite having only a portion of your workforce available, also goes to your organisation’s credibility with the community.